garrandall/popular-music-data/tracks/breakdown-fu-schnickens.md

 Don't make a sound, I see you wabbit
 Tracks, like thunder and lightning
 My style frightening, can't you tell?
-I'm loco, ooh, they don't know me very well, so
+I'm loco, oh, they don't know me very well, so
 I lumps 'em, eeh, bruise 'em with black eyes and stitches They're mad, keeh, 'cause we went from rags into riches Now my scruples, I lose 'em